 A. Applications are made via our online application system and will open after the November Open Evenings.
 Please read the How to Apply page and then click on the link to start your application.

 A. Students at a partner school should submit their online application no later than 31st December.
 Collyer’s partner schools are Bohunt Horsham, The Forest School, The Gatwick School, Millais School, Oathall Community College, St Oscar Romero Catholic School, Tanbridge House School, and Warden Park Secondary Academy.
 Students attending any other school should submit their online application no later than 31st January.

 Q. How many subjects should I choose?

 A. A normal study programme consists of three A Level subjects or equivalent.
 A double BTEC (Level 3), for example, would count as the equivalent of two A Level subjects and you would therefore need to choose one other (single) subject to complete your study programme.
 A T Level counts as the equivalent of three A Level subjects and so you would not choose any other subjects to accompany a T Level.
-Please use page 17 of our prospectus to help guide your initial choices.
+Please use our prospectus to help guide your initial choices.

 Q. Can I choose 4 subjects?

 A. If you choose four subjects in your initial application, we will give appropriate advice and guidance during your interview.
 Students wishing to choose four subjects should be achieving top grades at GCSE, choose an appropriate combination of complementary subjects and give a firm commitment that they will stick with all four subjects, should the study plan gain approval from a Head of House at enrolment.

 Q. Can I change my subjects after I submit my application?